 Pest plants and animals

-Despite much of East Gippsland retaining native vegetation cover, there are still areas of priority weeds and a number of significant pest animal threats to biodiversity.
+Despite retaining a high cover of native vegetation, East Gippsland is a high priority area for pest & weed control due to its significant biodiversity value.
 Horses remain a significant threat in alpine areas.
-Damage to vegetation communities (including threatened communities and species) is a common impact through overgrazing and bark chewing in medium to high-density horse areas and trampling leads to erosion and water quality impacts to fragile ecosystems sch as wetlands and peatlands.
+Damage to vegetation communities (including threatened communities and species) is a common impact through overgrazing and bark chewing in medium to high-density horse areas and trampling leads to erosion and water quality impacts to fragile ecosystems such as wetlands and peatlands.
+Pigs are a significant threat being managed in the Upper Snowy and Snowy River corridor to prevent further incursions from NSW populations into more vulnerable areas to the south.
 Deer are a significant threat across all landscapes in the region causing damage to vegetation communities, threatened flora species and resulting in loss and degradation of habitat for native fauna.
 Introduced predators such as foxes and cats remain a threat to wildlife including birds, frogs, reptiles and native mammals.
-In the marine parks, urchin barrens, caused by an increase in invasive, naïve species are having an impact on biodiversity values and visitor amenity.
+In the marine parks, urchin barrens, caused by an increase in invasive, native species are having an impact on biodiversity values and visitor amenity.

-The unique and connected landscapes of Far East Gippsland with its extraordinary diversity of plants and animals, rare alpine ecosystems, vast forested environments, and wild coastal places are valued and protected.
+The unique and connected landscapes of the Protecting the Best – Far East Gippsland Local Area with its extraordinary diversity of plants and animals, rare alpine ecosystems, vast forested environments, and wild coastal places are valued and protected.
 The outstanding values of the marine environments and the diversity of plants and animals of the area are enjoyed and respected by the supported and resilient communities of the area.

-By 2040, the long-term objectives for the Protect the Best (Far East Gippsland) area are to:
+By 2040, the long-term objectives for the Protecting the Best – Far East Gippsland Local Area area are to:

 - implement integrated programs of work to maintain or improve the condition of the high value alpine, forest and coastal environments of Far East Gippsland through ongoing cooperation and coordination between agencies and organisations

-- maintaining the health of waterways in East Gippsland, particularly heritage and other priority rivers
+- maintaining the health of waterways in Far East Gippsland, particularly heritage and other priority rivers

-- monitor and manage invasive species, particularly focussing on early detection and response
+- monitor and manage invasive species, including early detection and response where required.

 - promoting awareness of, and participation by, communities in the management of invasive plants; and animals.